statguy42/weather-tk/README.md

 - Maybe add theme support

 ## Contribution
 This project is open to suggestions and pull requests.
+Hit me up if you have any ideas regarding this project or even anything else.